TiarkRompf/lms-clean/doc/lms_code_walk.md

 The basic components of LMS support includes:
 1. LMS IR: defining how the core LMS IR looks like.
-2. CodeGen: defining how to generate target language.
+2. CodeGen: defining how to generate code in the target language.
 3. FrontEnd: defining how to construct the LMS IR nicely.

 The basic LMS IR is defined in this file `lms-clean/src/main/scala/lms/core/backend.scala`: